Nortcele7/CBT-Quiz-App/README.md

 - User registration with hashed passwords (bcrypt)
 - User login with JWT authentication (jsonwebtoken)
-- Admin panel for adding quiz questions
+- Admin landing page with two modes:
+   - **Create Questions**: Add questions one by one via a form
+   - **Upload Questions**: Bulk upload questions from a JSON file
 - Quiz interface for users
 - Result calculation with positive and negative marking
 - Logout functionality